 Children under the age of 18 traveling with an adult are not required to show ID at time of check-in.

-Customers who willfully refuse to provide identification at security checkpoint will be denied access to the secure area of airports.
+Travelers who willfully refuse to provide identification at security checkpoint will be denied access to the secure area of airports.

 Beginning May 2017, TSA is conducting a pilot using Credential Authentication Technology (CAT) at the security checkpoint in some U.S. airports.
 CAT verifies the authenticity of a passenger’s photo ID and validates information from the ID against TSA’s Secure Flight vetting system.
 TSA will permanently delete the data from the CAT systems within 24 hours of the flight departure time.
 You can refer to the DHS Privacy Impact Assessment, or for additional information about this pilot, please contact TSA.